nerc-project/nerc-docs/docs/get-started/allocation/requesting-an-allocation.md

 ![Requesting an Allocation](images/new_resource_allocation.png)

-## Request A New OpenStack Resource Allocation for OpenStack Project
+## Request A New OpenStack Resource Allocation for an OpenStack Project

 ![Request A New OpenStack Resource Allocation](images/coldfront-request-new-openstack-allocation.png)